 We may collect personal data about you as follows:

-• Your name and contact details (including your address, email and phone numbers);
+• Identity information such as your name and contact details (including your address, email and phone numbers);

 • Information about the business you work at and your role there;